parkerbowling/django-app/README.md

  - Add Search feature for receipes :white_check_mark:
  - Add Display for a queried recipe :white_check_mark:
  - Add user authentication (still really janky needs updating eventually) :white_check_mark:
- - Start on data viz, look at section below for charts needed
+ - Start on data viz, look at section below for charts needed :white_check_mark:
  - Add automatic reoccuring expenses like rent and bills and income that are automatically added each month (django-crontab library)
  - Can the cron jobs be dynamically made (can a user add a reoccuring expense/income)

  - Style website that looks acceptable and not from 2006

  - #### Data Viz Needs
-    - since I include income, show savings over expenses for that month
+    - since I include income, show savings over expenses for that month :white_check_mark:
-    - Compare across categories (comparing across different categories wouldn't make sense)
-    - Month versus month comparison
+    - Month versus month comparison :white_check_mark:
     - add types of charts to choose from (bar, line graph, pie chart)
     - Year over Year comparison (eventually)
     - Add a credit card percentage calculator -> based on what cashback you get for each card, calculate the average percent return over all expenses